-The joy of colours through his lens
+The Joy of colours through his lens

 “The big challenge I found was to keep the camera clean.
 It is very hard to achieve that.
 You have to cover the camera and yourself and smile all the time, because it is not allowed to be angry or serious there.
 I made sure I did not leave my camera anywhere because people do not just use colour powder but also coloured water.
 The water was more challenging .
 But it was very nice to see the local people and their lifestyle and most importantly how they smile throughout,” Abdulaziz recollected.

-According to Abdulaziz the best part of this photography session was that was the festival’s unique experience.
-“For sure you could not have done something like this before in my photographic journey that itself was overwhelming.
-In addition it was a different life and people, different culture – the happiness was contagious.
+According to Abdulaziz the best part of this photography session was the festival’s unique experience.
+“For sure you could not have done something like this before that itself was overwhelming.
+In addition it was a different life and people, different culture — the happiness was contagious.
 I saw the joy in their simple life.
 I came across poor people also but they were so happy!
 These aspects touched my heart.
 And that is why I went back again to relive the experience.”